 We are party to other collaboration agreements for which we recognized \$1.7 million and \$3.7 million in collaboration revenue during the years ended December 31, 2013 and 2014, respectively.
-We completed our obligations under these agreements in 2014 and did not recognize any additional revenue from them subsequent to the year ended December 31, 2014.
+We completed our obligations under these agreements in 2014 and did not recognize any additional revenue from them during the year ended December 31, 2015.